 - Protect your money

-What should you do instead of overpaying your student loans?
+What to do instead of overpaying your student loans?

 Even if you find yourself with a little extra money often, it is not advisable to overpay your student loans.
 You might want to do the following instead: